cue-lang/proposal/designs/modules.v3/4389-module-replace.md

 A workspace file (like `go.work`) solves the "don't commit directory replaces" problem but introduces a separate configuration surface that lives outside the module.
-For the common case of a single module with a few replace directives, a companion file inside `cue.mod/` is simpler and more discoverable.
-A workspace mechanism may still be valuable for multi-module monorepo workflows, but it is a larger design that need not block replace directive support.
+For the common case of a single module with a few module replaces, a companion file inside `cue.mod/` is simpler and more discoverable.
+A workspace mechanism may still be valuable for multi-module monorepo workflows, but it is a larger design that need not block module replace support.

 ### Why not `.gitignore` `local-module.cue` by default?